epfl-ada/ada-2024-project-awesometeam2024/README.md

 - Which 10 ethnicities have the highest average box office revenue?
 - How did box office evolved over time?
 How was it for each genre?
 - How has runtime changed along the years?

-**Questions : find correlation**
-- Does the film language influence revenue in a specific country?
-- Do some countries prefer a specific genre?
-- Which languages perform better outside of where they are spoken?
-- How box office revenues changed in critical world situations (pandemic, economic crisis)?
-- How do these features evolve over time?
+- How have these features evolve over time?

 **Output model** \
-Gathering answers from the previous question, this helps us choose one model for predicting box office revenue.
+Gathering answers from the previous questions, this helps us choose one model for predicting box office revenue.
 Nevertheless, we still have to choose the best one.
 - Can we predict a new film’s box office revenue based on its genre, language, runtime, and cast?
 - Which model is the best ?